dikel/DotaResponsesTelegramBot/README.md

 # Dota Responses Telegram Bot

-Telegram bot that replies with Dota hero responses to telegram messages.
+Telegram bot that replies with Dota hero responses to messages.

 If you want to use it in a group chat you need to give the bot admin rights.